 How Meditation Can Improve Your Social Entrepreneurship

-The School for the Future's ongoing 6 week pilot course, Meditation for Social Entrepreneurs, is built to train you in both the entrepreneurship skills and the self-transformation skills to make you as effective as possible in getting your company off the ground.
-The current participants have already made significant progress on their ventures (more details on the results of the pilot when it ends in a few weeks).
+The School for the Future's ongoing 6 week pilot course, Virtue and Value, is built to train you in both the entrepreneurship skills and the self-transformation skills to make you as effective as possible in getting your company off the ground.
+The course participants have already made significant progress on their ventures (more details on the results of the pilot when it ends in a few weeks).

 Part of this progress has been due to the meditation practices we've been doing together.
 So I thought it appropriate to share the practices we've been doing, how they fit into building successful social ventures, and our current hypotheses about why they're helpful.

 Each week during the course we pair a specific meditation practice with a specific entrepreneurship technique.
 Participants practice these meditations daily while also studying and putting into immediate practice the entrepreneurship techniques they learn.